Keep the Aspidistra Flying: Literary significance and criticism

-"Gordon examined the thing with the intimacy of hatred....
-Corner Table grins at you, seemingly optimistic, with a flash of false teeth.
-But what is behind the grin?
-Desolation, emptiness, prophecies of doom. —For can you not see [—] Behind that slick self-satisfaction, that tittering fat-bellied triviality, there's nothing but a frightful emptiness, a secret despair?
-And the reverberations of future wars."
+Catherine Blount points to the theme of a London couple needing to go into the countryside in order to find a private place to have sex, which has a significant place in the plot of Aspidistra and which is taken up prominently in Nineteen Eighty-Four.

-Catherine Blount pointed also to the theme of a London couple needing to go into the countryside in order to find a private place to have sex, which has a significant place in the plot of "Aspidistra" and which is taken up prominently in "Nineteen Eighty-Four".
-Orwell biographer D. J. Taylor said of Comstock, "Like Dorothy in A Clergyman’s Daughter and like Winston Smith in Nineteen Eighty-Four, he rebels against the system and is ultimately swallowed up by it ...
-Like Winston Smith, he rebels, the rebellion fails, and he has to reach an accommodation with a world he’d previously disparaged".
+Orwell's biographer D. J. Taylor writes of Gordon Comstock that, "Like Dorothy in A Clergyman's Daughter and like Winston Smith in Nineteen Eighty-Four, he rebels against the system and is ultimately swallowed up by it ...
+Like Winston Smith, he rebels, the rebellion fails, and he has to reach an accommodation with a world he'd previously disparaged."

 Film adaptation

-A film adaptation of the same name was released in 1997.
-It, was directed by Robert Bierman, and stars Richard E. Grant and Helena Bonham Carter.
-The film was released in North America and New Zealand under the alternative title of A Merry War.
+A film adaptation of the same title was released in 1997.
+It was directed by Robert Bierman and stars Richard E. Grant and Helena Bonham Carter.
+The film was released in North America and New Zealand under the alternative title A Merry War.